Continuity.

 Selection

-Leave alone / simplify / build
+Leave alone / hold steady / build

 Start where the operation keeps asking what happened next.